-The first PAI statement of mBank Brokerage Bureau was adopted on 10 March 2021 and then it was updated on 30 June 2023.
+We validated our first PAI statement on 10 March 2021 and updated it on 30 June 2023.
 We are updating the PAI statement here as we have developed our approach to considering principal adverse impacts on sustainability.
-We regularly track trends in reporting and investment performance of individual industries, sectors and companies in terms of sustainability factors.
-Our approach to considering principal adverse impacts of our investment recommendations on sustainability factors is based on due diligence.
+We regularly track trends in reporting and investment performance of individual industries, sectors, and companies in terms of ESG factors.
+In line with the updated strategy described here, we increased the number of indicators taken into account.
+In our internal procedures, we have defined thresholds or assumed qualitative approach to individual PAIs.
+Our approach to considering principal adverse impacts of our investment decisions on sustainability factors is based on due diligence.
 This means that we analyse the collected data and adjust our approach to considering these indicators for principal adverse impacts accordingly.
 It is all the more important that the issue of adverse sustainability indicators is still in the early stage of development.
 The range of available data will increase as more entities become subject to sustainability disclosure obligations as a result of the implementation of EU regulations, including the CSRD.